Glance in the shack

 I live in a multi-family house with 3 floors.
 Since I do not have the possibility for the use of a constantly structured antenna, I use a diagonal vertical antenna on my balcony.

 This consists of a 10 m long fibreglass telescope pole FTT by Walter Spieth, DK9SQ (since 2008 avaiable at WiMo).
 The pole could be fastened with a few clips very well on the balcony.
-Slipping away the base of the pole is prevented by 2 narrow steel strips, which connect the base of the pole with the balcony lattice inside.
+Slipping away the base of the pole is prevented by two narrow steel strips, which connect the base of the pole with the balcony lattice inside.
 The pole protrudes 8.9 m over the balcony lattice.
 Around the free end of this pole are wound 10 m wire.

 An automatic tuner at the feed-point (in a weatherproof sheet metal chassis) permits a use of this antenna for all bands between 80 and 10 m.
 As ground system thereby the metallic balcony lattice serves.
 The feed-point of the antenna is "only" 4 m above ground.

-If I am not "on air", the antenna can be pushed together within one minute and disappears then almost completely behind the balcony lattice.
+If I am not "on air", the antenna can be pushed together within 1 minute and disappears then almost completely behind the balcony lattice.
 A description of the vertical antenna on the balcony is available.

-MP-1 by Super Antennas and follower HF-P1
+MP-1, Super Antennas and follower HF-P1

 You don't have enough space, in order to transport and/or develop an antenna?
 Then the MP-1 by Super Antennas, Vern Wright (SK), W6MMA, is exactly the correct antenna for you.
 The antenna is as HF-P1 with metric threads also buyable from QRPproject.
 This multi-band antenna can be stowed away problem-free together with the Transceiver in a bag and simply developed.
 It's maximum length in dismounted condition amounts only 27 cm (37 cm at the HF-P1, due to its longer metal rods).